NatashaBishop/real-time-chat-golang/README.md

     Javascript, in which you will handle all the Frontend events and clients Websockets HTML, in which you will organize the elements of the page CSS, in which you will stylize the elements of the page

+Therefore the project is split into 3 main parts:

+Registration and Login,
+Posts and Comments,
+Private Messages.

 The forum will have only one HTML file, so every change of page you want to do, should be handled in the Javascript.
 This can be called having a single page application.